 Additionally, the bill amends several existing laws to reflect these changes, including the repeal of RCW 71A.20.180, which previously addressed the closure of Yakima Valley School.
-It also updates the definitions and management responsibilities related to residential habilitation centers, removing references to the Yakima Valley School and Rainier School from the list of permanently established centers.
-The bill includes provisions for the operation of crisis stabilization beds at the Yakima Valley School post-closure and mandates the development of individualized transition plans for affected residents.
-The act is set to take effect immediately, with specific sections becoming effective on June 30, 2027.
+It updates the definitions and management responsibilities related to residential habilitation centers, removing references to Rainier School and Yakima Valley School from the list of permanently established centers.
+The bill also includes provisions for the continued operation of crisis stabilization and respite service beds at Yakima Valley School after its closure, contingent on the needs of the community and available funding.

 Statutes affected: